Zwe Ohn Chein

-U Zwe Ohn Chein was a Burmese inventor, writer and teacher, best known for inventing a Burmese shorthand technique and writing books on Burmese shorthand and typewriting in Burma (Myanmar).
+Zwe Ohn Chein (ဇွဲအုံးချိန်) was a Burmese inventor, writer and teacher, best known for inventing a Burmese shorthand technique and writing books on Burmese shorthand and typewriting in Burma (Myanmar).

 Early life and education

-Zwe Ohn Chein, born Ohn Chein, the ninth of ten siblings, was born in Mandalay, Burma to wealthy rice merchants.
-His parents lost their fortune during a storm.
-Zwe Ohn Chein then supported his parents by selling flowers.
-After his parents passing, he went to Rangoon (Yangon) on a bicycle and became a clerical assistant at age 20.
-As he was literate in English, he taught himself Pitman shorthand which he then used to invent his own Burmese shorthand technique in his later years.
+Zwe Ohn Chein, born Ohn Chein, the ninth of ten siblings, was born in Mandalay, Burma to rice merchants.
+His parents lost their properties during a cyclone.
+Zwe Ohn Chein then supported his parents with a florist business.
+After his parents passing, he trekked to Rangoon (Yangon) on a bicycle to become a clerical assistant at age 20.
+As he was fluent in English, he taught himself Pitman shorthand which he then used to invent his own Burmese shorthand technique to skill generations of Burmese office workers.

 Marriage and family

-Zwe Ohn Chein married Daw Than Yi in 1939, and the couple had four children together.
+Zwe Ohn Chein married Than Yi in 1939, and the couple had four children.